Ege Arar: Professional career

 Arar began his pro career during the 2014–15 season with the Turkish Super League club Galatasaray.
 With Galatasaray, he won the European-wide 2nd-tier level EuroCup championship during the 2015–16 season.

 On 12 July 2020, he signed with newly promoted Petkim Spor of the Basketbol Süper Ligi.

 On 10 August 2021, he has signed with and returned to Galatasaray of the Turkish BSL after one year break.

 On 10 June 2022, he signed with and returned to Petkim Spor for a second stint.

+On 7 July 2023, he signed with Çağdaş Bodrumspor of the Basketbol Süper Ligi.

+On 6 November 2023, he signed with Manisa Büyükşehir Belediyespor of the Turkish Basketbol Süper Ligi (BSL).

+On 16 August 2024, he signed with Darüşşafaka of the Basketbol Süper Ligi (BSL).

+On 18 October 2024, he signed with Trabzonspor of the Türkiye Basketbol Ligi (TBL).

 Turkish national team

 Arar was a member of the junior national teams of Turkey.
 With Turkey's junior national teams, he played at the following tournaments: the 2012 FIBA Europe Under-16 Championship, where he won a gold medal, the 2014 FIBA Europe Under-18 Championship, where he won a gold medal, the 2015 FIBA Under-19 World Championship, where he won a bronze medal, the 2015 FIBA Europe Under-20 Championship, where he won a bronze medal, and the 2016 FIBA Europe Under-20 Championship, where he won a bronze medal.